Transferring schools and adding education to a STEM background

 “Dr. Gray is the busiest woman, but she is always willing to meet with you, recommend a book, or suggest a get together.
 Her responsiveness made me feel so good, but that experience is not just unique to her.
 I’ve had a lot of professors whom I’ve just connected so well with.
 I took the class University Foundations with Dr. [Rick] Steele in the theology department my first quarter at SPU.
 I got sick one quarter, and he actually messaged me after the quarter was over and asked, ‘How are you doing?’”

-Termini will do her student teaching at West Woodland Elementary this year, and then she will graduate with a major in education and a minor in biology with the class of 2023.
+Termini did her student teaching at West Woodland Elementary in 2022, and she’s excited to graduate with the class of 2023 with a major in education and a minor in biology.